Six Gardening Jobs To Do In September

 Tree Planting

-With the soil still warm from the Summer heat and the impending Autumnal rain soon upon us, now is the perfect time to plant your trees, both fruit and ornamental, as their roots can be established quickly.Â
+With the soil still warm following the Summer heat and the impending Autumnal rain soon upon us, now is the perfect time to plant your trees, both fruit and ornamental, as their roots can be established quickly.Â

 What's the best way to plant a tree?
 Start by digging a hole that equates to the same depth as your tree's rootball but is three times as wide.
-Soak your tree's rootball before you plant it, as well as remove the tree from its pot.
+Soak your tree's rootball before you plant it and remove the tree from its pot.
 Place your tree in its designated hole so that the point where the roots meet the tree's trunk remains level with the surface of the soil.
 Proceed with refilling around the rootball, using your heel to press down the soil so there are no air pockets.
 Fit a spiral or tree guard, then water your tree so that its rootball is soaked.
-Over the soilâs surface, place a mulch of organic matter.
+Over the soil‘s surface, place a mulch of organic matter.
 Using a mallet, add a stake and attach it to your tree's trunk with a tree tie.

 ~